 Pink Lemonade Blueberry Shrub Care

-Grow as a hedge, as a specimen in containers, or as a less formal shrub in native plant gardens or woodlands.
-Plant in mixed shrub borders among Rhododendrons and Azaleas, which share similar needs for acidic soil, in city gardens, cottage gardens, or coastal gardens.
+Pink Lemonade Blueberry can be grown as a hedge, as a specimen in containers, or as a less formal shrub in native plant gardens or woodlands.
+Plant in mixed shrub borders among Rhododendrons and Azaleas, which share similar needs for acidic soil, It grows well in city gardens, cottage gardens, or coastal gardens.
 While blueberries are self-fertile, cross-pollination produces larger berries and larger yields.
 If possible, plant more than one variety that will bloom at the same time.

 Give this shrub full sun to part shade.

-Pink lemonade blueberry bushes prefer well-drained, organically rich, acidic soil.
+Pink lemonade blueberry bushes prefer well-drained, organically rich, acidic soil. with a ph of 4.5 to 5.5.
 Plant in a sheltered site and add four to six inches of good organic mulch to retain moisture and cool the roots.
+Pine needles, oak leaves, and cotton seed meal are all good choices to help acidify the soil.
 Avoid areas where water might collect after rain, or plant the shrub on a mound to encourage the good drainage needed by the plant's shallow, fibrous roots.
 If the soil is not naturally acidic, mix one cubic foot of peat moss into the planting site.

 Temperature and Humidity